Lydia (name): Bible

-Lydia is a Biblical given name: Lydia of Thyatira, businesswoman in the city of Thyatira in the New Testament's Acts of the Apostles.
+Lydia is a Biblical given name: Lydia of Thyatira was businesswoman in the city of Thyatira in the New Testament's Acts of the Apostles.
 She was the apostle Paul's first convert in Philippi and thus the first convert to Christianity in Europe.
 Lydia hosted Paul and Silas after their release from prison.
 It is possible that Lydia was the host for a house church during that time.
-According to Coleman Baker, "Lydia is described as a “worshipper of God" (probably synonymous with "God-fearer," used elsewhere in Acts) "from the city of Thyatira" (located in Western Asia Minor) and "a dealer in purple cloth" (a luxury item in the ancient Mediterranean).
+According to Coleman Baker, "Lydia is described as a 'worshipper of God' (probably synonymous with 'God-fearer,' used elsewhere in Acts) 'from the city of Thyatira' (located in Western Asia Minor) and 'a dealer in purple cloth' (a luxury item in the ancient Mediterranean).
 She and her household are soon baptized and offer hospitality to the traveling preachers.
 Lydia's house becomes the site for the church in Philippi, with her as its host and perhaps leader....
 According to the book of Acts, Paul and his associates founded the church in Philippi when Lydia and her household were baptized.
-One might conjecture that several of the women from the "place of prayer" were among those who joined with Lydia in this new movement."
+One might conjecture that several of the women from the 'place of prayer' were among those who joined with Lydia in this new movement."